 - In case of server operating systems: Windows Server 2008/ 2008 R2 / 2012 / 2012 R2 / 2016 it is 5 clients.

 Now the KMS server can activate clients.
 To successfully activate your systems on the KMS server, you need to perform a number of actions on the client side:

-- Specify on the client the public KMS (GVLK) key from the corresponding edition of Windows (links below):
+- Specify the public KMS (GVLK) key from the corresponding edition of Windows on the client (links below):

 slmgr /ipk xxxxx- xxxxx - xxxxx - xxxxx – xxxxx